sumitkumar-tci/SMSA-AI-Bot/ARCHITECTURE_MERMAIDV0.2.md

 **Technology**: Rule-based scoring using dictionary operations, no ML libraries

 **Why No Product Search API:**
-- BRD Section 12: "No external merchant APIs required for Phase 1"
+- "No external merchant APIs required for Phase 1"
-- BRD Section 6: "Provide personalized shopping recommendations in the form of curated shopping links"
+- "Provide personalized shopping recommendations in the form of curated shopping links"
-- BRD Section 8.2: "Provide merchant links only no checkout"
+- "Provide merchant links only no checkout"
 - Phase 1 recommends WHERE to shop, not WHAT to buy
 - User clicks merchant link and shops externally

 ### 5.1 Shipping Guidance Service (Phase 1 Requirement)

-**BRD Section 6 Phase 1 Capability: "Explain shipping costs, timelines, and restrictions"**

 **Technical Flow:**
 ```